WaiYanTun25/WaiYanTun25/README.md

 ## Hi there <img src="https://github.com/WaiYanTun25/WaiYanTun25/blob/main/wave.gif" width="30px"> I'm Wai Yan Tun ( Yan ).
+---
+A Software Developer specializing in PHP and JavaScript.
+Professional experience with the technologies listed in the **toolbox** below
 <!--
 **WaiYanTun25/WaiYanTun25** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.